Adobe Training Description|

 - Adobe Premiere Pro certified capture card.

-- Audio speakers.
+- Audio speakers or headphones.

 Upon successful completion of this course, students will be able to: